WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment5.md

 	>**Speaking Point:** They have some pretty cool features that allow us to see how browsers are doing, so we can actually see a browser view of responsiveness of the app in real time as well as how it's performing from various geographic locations around the country and around the world.

 	>Two most important response times in performance tuning are shown in the upper-left corner - client perceived response time and server processing time.
 Client perceived response time is important because that's what our customers care about.
-Server processing time is useful when you try to fine tune performances of specific server APIs.
+Server processing time is useful when you try to fine-tune performances of specific server APIs.

 	![Browser view](Images/newrelic-n2.png?raw=true "Browser view")